Computation and the edge of chaos

 4 Neural nets

-A resurgence of interest in edge of chaos is in the undifferentiated, random computational mess of neural networks, which do look in fact a lot like a system which should demonstrate edge-of-chaos computation if anything does.
+There’s a resurgence of interest in edge-of-chaos behaviour in the undifferentiated, random computational mess of neural networks; they actually look a lot like the sort of system that should demonstrate edge-of-chaos computation if anything does.
 See also statistical mechanics of statistics.

-Hayou et al. (2020) argues that deep networks are trainable when they are in some sense poised upon an edge-of-chaos.
-Apparently built upon (Hayou, Doucet, and Rousseau 2019; Schoenholz et al. 2017).
-To revisit.
+Hayou et al. (2020) argues that deep networks are trainable when they’re poised, in some sense, upon an edge-of-chaos.
+This apparently builds on (Hayou, Doucet, and Rousseau 2019; Schoenholz et al. 2017).
+We should revisit.

 Bak, Tang, and Wiesenfeld.
 1988.
 Self-Organized Criticality.”
 Physical Review A.